Benfield Industries, Inc.

 - Using a pump and treat system to address contaminated ground water.

-- Adding nutrients to treated ground water before discharge to help the breakdown of contaminants.
+- Add nutrients to treated ground water before discharge to help the breakdown of contaminants.

-- Monitoring ground water and the surface water in Browning Branch Creek.
+- Monitor ground water and the surface water in Browning Branch Creek.

 After the fire at the site in 1982, the owner of the facility removed all debris, including usable chemicals, fire debris, recyclable materials and storage tanks, and then covered the site with clean soil.
 The owner completed these activities before EPA listed the site on the NPL.

-In 1998, EPA dug up and treated 13,500 tons of soil, manure and hay in an on-site treatment unit.
+In 1998, EPA dug up and treated 13,500 tons of contaminated soil using manure and hay in an on-site treatment unit.
 In 1999, the Agency conducted additional treatment of approximately 12,000 tons of soil.
 EPA treated an additional 6,000 tons of soil in 2000.
 Following treatment, EPA replaced soil in the dug-up areas.
 The Agency finished grading and seeding the site in 2000.

 EPA completed construction of the site’s ground water pump-and-treat system in 2001.
 The system included two extraction wells and discharged water into the local wastewater treatment system.
-From 2001 until 2007, the system extracted and discharged over 22 million gallons of ground water to the local wastewater treatment system.
+From 2001 until 2007, the system extracted and discharged over 22 million gallons of ground water.
 In 2007, EPA reviewed the system and recommended its shutdown.
+This effort was captured in the Streamline Remediation System Evaluation (RSE-Lite) Report (September 2007).
 The Agency shut down the system in 2007 and began the use of monitored natural attenuation to address ground water contamination.

 EPA was unable to identify any viable potentially responsible parties for the site.
 EPA is using federal funds for site cleanup activities.